modernistik/parse-stack/README.md

 There are additional connection options that you may pass the setup method when creating a `Parse::Client`.

 #### `:server_url`
-The server url of your Parse-Server if you are not using the hosted Parse.com service.
+The server url of your Parse Server if you are not using the hosted Parse.com service.
 By default it will use `PARSE_SERVER_URL` environment variable available or fall back to `https://api.parse.com/1/` if not specified.

 #### `:app_id`
 The Parse application id.
 By default it will use `PARSE_APP_ID` environment variable if not specified.